- Last updated on .

 Agde: was first settled by the Greeks and this small city has an attractive riverside, old streets, and a nice daily market.

 Béziers: is a traditional Languedoc city which expanded rapidly during the 19th Century on the back of the regional wine trade.
 Beziers is starting a bit of a renaissance, with the centre of the town undergoing many refurbishments.
-The cathdral at Beziers provides some amazing views over the Orb valley.
-Beziers is also home to perhaps the biggest and certainly the liveliest festivals in the South of France.
+The cathedral at Beziers provides some amazing views over the Orb valley.
+Beziers is also home to perhaps the biggest and certainly the liveliest festivals in the South of France (Feria Beziers festival).

 Sète: the old fishing port of Sete, is built around a rocky promontory.
 The Old town is bisected by canals and here you will experience the unique sport of water-jousting, held in the summer months, beaches, boat trips.